 15.2 Transparency, Reasonability, and Traceability

-• Matching Engine: A sophisticated engine aligns stakeholders based on rigorous, pre-defined vetting criteria.
+Matching Engine: A sophisticated engine aligns stakeholders based on rigorous, pre-defined preference, such Price-time-priority, criteria.

-• Reasonability Audit Trail: Every trade matching event, payment, and settlement is recorded with a clear audit trail explaining why it was cleared based on pre-set AI parameters.
+Reasonability Audit Trail: Every trade matching event, payment, and settlement is recorded with a clear, immutable audit trail, explaining why it was cleared based on pre-set AI parameters.

-• Permanent Records: The system provides a searchable record of the provenance of both digital assets and physical commodities, ensuring no 'blind spots'.
+Permanent Records: The system provides a searchable record of the provenance of both digital assets and physical commodities, ensuring no 'blind spots'.

 15.3 Real-time Know Your Transaction (KYT) Monitoring